Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Asynchronous Setting

 \section{Asynchronous Setting}

-In previous section, we assume that learner have access to a generative model, i.e., to a simulator which can provide the samples of transitions drawn according to the hidden dynamic for arbitrary state $x$.
-However a more realistic case is that the learner is constrained to follow the trajectory sampled by the environment without the ability to choose arbitrarily its state.
-We call this an \emph{asynchronous setting} and the define the system as follows, \begin{subnumcases}{} \mu_{n+1} = \mu_n + \rho_n^{\mu}(\mathcal{P}_2(Q_n,\mu_n) + \mathbf{P}_n)\\ Q_{n+1}(X_n,A_n) = Q_n(X_n,A_n) + \rho^Q_{n,X_n,A_n}({\mathcal{T}_2}(Q_n,{\mu}_n)(X_n,A_n)+\mathbf{T}_n(X_n,A_n)) \end{subnumcases} for $x\in\mathcal{X},\:a\in\mathcal{A}, n\geq0$, where $(X_n,A_n)$ is the state-action pair at time $n$.
+In the previous section, we assumed that learner have access to a generative model, i.e., to a simulator which can provide the samples of transitions drawn according to the hidden dynamic for arbitrary state $x$.
+However, in a more realistic situation, the learner is constrained to follow the trajectory sampled by the environment without the ability to choose arbitrarily its state.
+We call this an \emph{asynchronous setting} and we define the system as follows for MFG, \begin{subnumcases}{} \mu_{n+1} = \mu_n + \rho_{n,X_n,A_n}^{\mu}(\mathcal{P}_2(Q_n,\mu_n) + \mathbf{P}_n)\\ Q_{n+1}(X_n,A_n) = Q_n(X_n,A_n) + \rho^Q_{n,X_n,A_n}({\mathcal{T}_2}(Q_n,{\mu}_n)(X_n,A_n)+\mathbf{T}_n(X_n,A_n)) \end{subnumcases} for $x\in\mathcal{X},\:a\in\mathcal{A}, n\geq0$, where $(X_n,A_n)$ is the state-action pair at time $n$.
 Comparing to the synchronous environment in the previous section, now we update the $Q$-table at one state-action pair for each time.
-As a consequence, the state-action pairs are not all visited at the frequency and the learning rate needs to be adjusted accordingly.
+As a consequence, the state-action pairs are not all visited at the same frequency and the learning rate needs to be adjusted accordingly.
 We denote the learning rate for each state-action pair $(x,a)$ as $\rho^Q_{n,x,a}$.
-The martingale difference sequence is defined same as those in the previous section, namely~\eqref{MDs}.
+The martingale difference sequence is defined as those in the previous section, namely~\eqref{MDs}.